|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-On November 25, 1943 Bek was executed with several other 43rd Bomb Group POWs.
-Japanese records falsely claimed that Bek was transported to Japan aboard the Kokai Maru departing February 20, 1944 and was killed in the sinking when it was bombed by American aircraft (this was false).
+On November 25, 1943 Bek was executed with several other prisoners from the 43rd Bombardment Group.
+Postwar, the Japanese falsely claimed that Bek was aboard the Kokai Maru that departing February 20, 1944 and was sunk by U. S. aircraft.
+This was a false story to cover up his execution.

 Wisener bailed out and landed in the jungle and wandered for nine days until he found a plantation with a "Dutchman" owner, who gave him food, but sent a runner to nearby Japanese forces who arrived soon after and took him prisoner and transported him to Rabaul detained by the Japanese Navy Keibitai (Naval Special Police), 81st Naval Guard Unit at the Japanese Navy POW Camp at Rabaul.
 As a prisoner, Wisener was beaten and interrogated repeatedly.
 Later, he was transported to Japan and held at Omori POW Camp near Tokyo.
 He survived the war and was liberated and returned to the United States.